ocoboco/cloud-config-toolkit/usage-tutorial.md

 `cloud-config-toolkit` is the main module of Cloud config toolkit that glues all the functionality.
 `cloud-config-toolkit-ajv` is a wrapper module around JSON validation library `ajv`.
-`cloud-config-toolkit-gc-storage` takes care of storing the application configuration to Google Cloud Storage.
+`cloud-config-toolkit-gc-storage` takes care of storing the application configuration on Google Cloud Storage.

 To install the dependencies, run the command: